Prologue

 The team played for nearly ten years at a sports ground on Wattstraße in Oberschöneweide, until the 1920 move to the Sadowa sports complex — today's Stadion An der Alten Försterei — in the Wuhlheide forest.
 For the official opening ceremony on August 7, 1920, the reigning German champions 1.
 FC Nürnberg visited.
 In 1920, Union became Berlin champions for the first time and qualified for the German championship final round.
 They reached the quarter-finals and narrowly lost 2-3 to Vereinigte Breslauer Sportfreunde.
 In 1923, the club became Berlin champions again and, after victories over Arminia Bielefeld and SpVgg Fürth, made it all the way to the championship final.
 At the Grunewald Stadium in Berlin, Union lost their "home match" 0-3 against Hamburger SV in front of 64,000 spectators.
 The early heyday of "Union-Ob." — as fans called the club — came to an end.

-Fig.1.14.1 Union Berlin is cult in Berlin and eastern Germany.
-Choreography before the second half of the DFB-Pokal match against BVB on October 26, 2016.
-Photo: Imago Images/Eibner Photo: Imago Images
+Fig. 1.14.1 Union Berlin is a cult in Berlin and eastern Germany.
+Choreography before the second half of the DFB-Pokal match against BVB on 26 October 2016.
+Photo: Imago Images/Eibner

 The 1925 runner-up spot in Berlin and reaching the Berlin Cup final in 1926 were the only other significant achievements.
 From then on, clubs like Hertha BSC or Tennis Borussia Berlin dominated Berlin football.
 After the Second World War, the club initially continued as the communal sports group SG Oberschöneweide.
 In 1948, it was transformed into SG Union Oberschöneweide.
 And the club thrived — qualifying for the 1949 German Championship final round, only to be forbidden from travelling to Kiel for the match against HSV.
 In response, virtually the entire first team defected to West Berlin and left Union.
 The club changed its name in the GDR to BSG Motor Oberschöneweide and was incorporated into the VEB Transformatorenwerk Karl Liebknecht as a factory sports group.
 Until 1962, the club played predominantly in the GDR's third division.
 Only in the 1965/66 season did they earn promotion to the DDR-Oberliga.